Here is a look at cyclist Lance Armstrong.

 July 27, 2003 - Armstrong wins his fifth consecutive Tour de France by 61 seconds.

-June 15, 2004 - Announces he is suing the author of a book accusing him of taking performance-enhancing drugs.
+June 15, 2004 - Announces he is suing David Walsh, co-author of a book accusing him of taking performance-enhancing drugs.

 June 21, 2004 - A Paris court throws out a request by Armstrong for an emergency ruling ordering the publishers of a book detailing suggestions of doping to insert a denial by Armstrong.